poArlim/draw_fractal/README.md

 # draw_fractal

-3 recursive program drawing 3 different fractals
+3 recursive program drawing 3 different fractals.
+used Trigonometric ratio to find coordinates of shapes.